B2LoRa: Boosting LoRa Transmission for Satellite-IoT Systems with Blind Coherent Combining: Acknowledgement

 \section{Acknowledgement}

 We thank our shepherd, Renjie Zhao, and the anonymous reviewers for their insightful comments.
-This work is supported in part by the National Science and Technology Innovation 2030 Major Project of China (No. 2022ZD0208603), the NSFC (No. W2412089, 62172277), and the Microsate Project (No. MICR-KY-2024010028).
+This work is supported in part by the National Science and Technology Innovation 2030 Major Project of China (No. 2022ZD0208603), the Shanghai Central Guidance Local Science and Technology Development Fund Project (No. YDZX20253100004000), the NSFC (No. W2412089, 62172277), and the Microsate Project (No. MICR-KY-2024010028).
 Xiong Wang and Linghe Kong are the corresponding authors.